Annotate PRO Beta Versions

 The single ZIP file will expand to a folder called “AnnoChrome” – this is the folder you will select in step 6

-- Open the Chrome browser and visit chrome://extensions/
+- Open the Chrome browser and enter the following into the address bar: chrome://extensions/

 - Check the box for Developer mode in the top right (see screnshot below)